Understanding the Load Factor Calculation in Commercial Leases

 An exception can exist if your usable square feet are divided up into separate rooms or on separate floors.
 In this case, any access ways that connect them would contribute to your usable square feet.
 They're not common areas because other tenants and the property owner don't use them.

 Rentable Square Feet in the Load Factor Calculation

-Now that you've identified your usable square feet, you can figure your rentable square feet by adding on a percentage of the common areas that you and/or your customers also use.
+Now that you've identified your usable square feet, you can figure your rentable square feet by adding on a percentage of the common areas that you and your customers also use.
 The percentage is typically set by the landlord or property owner and is based to some extent on your usable square footage compared to the total square footage of the building.

 You might have some room to negotiate here.
-There's no uniform, across-the-board percentage, although it doesn't usually run any higher than 15 percent.
+There's no uniform, across-the-board percentage, although it doesn't usually run any higher than 15%.
 It can depend on whether you're renting space in an area with many other commercial tenants, such as a mall.
 If your customers and clients also have the use of a large parking lot, this can bump up the percentage.

 Calculating the Load Factor